mgorav/openfaas-springboot-graalvm/README.md

-# OpenFaas Template Spring Boot + GraalVM
+# OpenFaas Template for Spring Boot + GraalVM

 This is an OpenFaas template, which provides following environments:
 - spring boot
-- rsocket
+- RSocket
 - GraalVM
 - jdk 11
 - spring native